Skip to Main Content

 • Eliminate any unattractive edge meat that could make the finished product look less attractive.

 Much of this comes down to personal preference.
 Expect to trim about two pounds away from your brisket before cooking.
-Here's a step-by-step look at trimming brisket.
+Here's a step-by-step look at trimming brisket:

-1. Start with the brisket fat cap facing up and pat the brisket dry with a paper towel.
+1.)
+Start with the brisket fat cap facing up and pat the brisket dry with a paper towel.

-2. Remove the large chunk of hard fat found where the flat and point connect.
+4.)
+Remove the large chunk of hard fat found where the flat and point connect.

-Best Wood Pellets For Smoking Brisket
+Best Wood Pellets For Smoking a Brisket

 When it comes to smoke flavors, hickory is often mentioned for its robust flavor.
 Some like to mix it with a milder wood like oak to balance the flavors, and others like to sweeten it with apple, cherry, or maple wood.
 Any or all of these smoke flavors are a safe bet for smoked brisket, and if you really want to get creative try pecan wood.
 The nutty flavor adds a whole new layer of depth to brisket, and pairs especially well with sweet and spicy flavors.